AshLaw96/Sonic-Stack/README.md

 - I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for his support throughout the development of this project.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with the lessons provided to give me the knowledge I needed to make this game.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.
-- I would like to thank my partner (Megan), for believing in me, and allowing me to make this transition into software development.
+- I would like to thank my wife (Megan), for believing in me, and allowing me to make this transition into software development.